velartrill/velartrill.github.io/orig/inbound.md

 "Contraband? *Contraband?* Like *what!?* You didn't tell me about any of that--"

-"Do you have a gun you didn't tell me about?"
+"Do you have a sidearm you didn't tell me about?"
 Sashuan ruffles her hair.
-"It's *fine.* You have nothing they're interested in, I promise.
+"It's *fine.* I watched you dress; you have nothing they're interested in, I promise.
 I'll be waiting for you on the other side, okay?"

 Jasmine clings to her.
 "And— *you'll* be okay?
 You're *sure?*"